yt-project/yt/doc/source/visualizing/plots.rst

 slice, projection, and profile objects can be saved as reloadable datasets, then handed back to the plotting machinery discussed here.

-For slices and projections, the savable object is associated with the plot object as ``data_source``.
+For slices and projections, the saveable object is associated with the plot object as ``data_source``.
 This can be saved with the :func:`~yt.data_objects.data_containers.YTDataContainer.save_as_dataset` function.
 For more information, see :ref:`saving_data`.